 Laura Keegan, HIV Edmonton (Alberta)

 Laura holds a Masters in International Social Work from the University of Calgary, and has lived and worked overseas in both Panama and Papua New Guinea.
 In 2010 she was awarded Avenue Magazine’s “Top 40 Under 40” for her commitment to HIV and humanitarianism and more recently awarded the Canada 150 Pin in 2017 for her community work in diversity and anti-discriminatory practice.
 She is currently employed at HIV Edmonton as the Director of Public Engagement working to end HIV related stigma and creating understanding and empathy.
 As a member of the Emergency Response Unit (ERU) for the Canadian Red Cross she responded to the Ebola outbreak in Sierra Leone using skills she learned from HIV advocacy and education as seeing stigma and isolation pervasive in both the response and when survivors returned home.
-She also volunteers with the Red Cross as Lead for Safety and Wellbeing in National level disaster responses as well as part of the Detention Monitoring Team.
+She also volunteers locally with the Canadian Red Cross as Lead for Safety and Wellbeing in National level disaster responses as well as part of the Detention Monitoring Team.